 - Determine how you want to use the delivery plan.
 Some ideas are:

 - Use a consistent sprint schedule across your project teams and organization when possible.
-Although the plan can accommodate a variety of sprint schedules, it adds to visual clutter.
+Although the plan can accommodate various sprint schedules, it adds to visual clutter.
 Use the same sprints for backlogs, features, and epics.
 Don't create specific sprints for epics or other portfolio backlogs.

 - Use Start Date and Iteration to specify the time frame for a work item.
 Or, use Start Date and Target Date.
 However, don't specify both Iteration and Target Date for a work item.
-Target Date will always override the Iteration end date on the plan.
+Target Date always overrides the Iteration end date on the plan.

 - Minimize the number of fields that you choose to display on your cards.

 - Eliminate cross-team ownership of area paths.
 Cross-team ownership of area paths can lead to undesirable edge cases.